 Jackets are one place that Mountain Warehouse really does shine.
 We recommend paying a bit more for your jacket as it’s a vital part of your kit.

 A good breathable waterproof 3 in 1 jacket, like the Storm 3 in 1 Jacket from Mountain Warehouse, is a great choice that will last you years and be flexible enough for all seasons.

 Add a pair of Mountain Warehouse’s Downpour Waterproof Trousers and Decathlon’s simple and lightweight waterproof rain shell and you’re ready to face any weather!

 Socks are vital.
 I actually cannot stress this enough.
 Get a good pair (or a few good pairs) of walking socks for your adventures.

-Walking socks come in many shapes and sizes, from country walking mid socks right up to long thicker skiing socks.
+Walking socks come in many shapes and sizes, from mid-length walking socks right up to taller ski socks.
 I’d always recommend merino wool socks, they can seem more expensive but if you get a blister on your first day due to poor sock choice, we can guarantee it will ruin your trip.

 We’ve mentioned it in other blogs, but it is vital you go to bed in DRY clothes and not the clothes you’ve been wandering around in all day.
 What you choose to wear is really up to you, I prefer loose cotton pyjamas in warm weather and a full feet included onesie in colder temperatures.